What All Nurses Need to Know About Pregnant and Postpartum Patients

 Clinical criteria for a diagnosis of preterm labor include:

-- Cervical dilation ≥3 cm or cervical length <20 mm on transvaginal ultrasound or
+- Cervical length <20 mm on transvaginal ultrasound or

 Medical treatment for preterm labor and birth depends on the gestational age of the fetus.
 Generally, healthcare practitioners seek to avoid delivery of patients prior to 34 weeks’ gestation to allow further maturation of the fetal lungs.
-Glucocorticoids (betamethasone) are often prescribed to increase fetal lung maturity, tocolytics to control uterine contractions and delay birth so that glucocorticoids can take effect, antibiotics for group B streptococcal chemoprophylaxis, and magnesium sulfate for neuroprotection in offspring born preterm (Lockwood, 2022).
+Glucocorticoids (betamethasone) are often prescribed to increase fetal lung maturity, tocolytics to control uterine contractions and delay birth so that glucocorticoids can take effect, antibiotics for group B streptococcal chemoprophylaxis, and magnesium sulfate for neuroprotection in offspring born preterm (Lockwood, 2025).

 Nursing Care

-Nursing care for patients experiencing preterm labor includes administering prescribed medications such as antibiotics, glucocorticoids, magnesium sulfate, and tocolytics, and preparing the patient for possible delivery.
+Nursing care for patients experiencing preterm labor includes administering prescribed medications such as antibiotics, glucocorticoids, magnesium sulfate, and tocolytics and preparing the patient for possible delivery.
 While hospitalized, patients are monitored for signs and symptoms of infection, which can lead to preterm labor.
 Fetal tachycardia indicates possible infection and should be evaluated immediately.
 Vital signs, contractions, and fetal status are assessed as ordered or according to institutional policy.

 When patients are faced with the possibility of delivering a preterm infant, the situation may quickly become overwhelming to them.
 Although preterm labor and birth can occur rapidly, it is imperative that nurses address the emotional issues of the patient.
 Generally, this will involve answering patient questions about the status of the fetus and preparing the patient for the care required to prevent delivery or the necessary preparation for preterm delivery.